The project: New pumps for cooling water system

-Centred-disc butterfly valve for building services, with heat barrier and elastomer liner (EPDM XU or Nitrile K), with lever, manual gearbox or electric actuator (BOAXMAT-S and BOAXMAT-SF models); semi-lug body (T2) or full-lug body (T4) suitable for downstream dismantling and dead-end service.
+Centred-disc butterfly valve, with heat barrier and elastomer liner (EPDM XU or Nitrile K), with lever, manual gearbox or electric actuator (BOAXMAT-S and BOAXMAT-SF); semi-lug body (T2) or full-lug body (T4) for downstream dismantling and dead-end service.
 Valve disc made of stainless steel 1.4308, connections to EN.

 PumpDrive 2/PumpDrive 2 Eco